patrocloschris/AggregationAlarmSystem/README.md

 The following metrics is our target it the end of the implementation

 * How the process time of an event is influenced for several data volumes (previous scales), also to evaluate the overall system performance.
-* The processing time if the events has a greater size than usual (ie on how the system is affected different throughtputs)
 * How does the processing speed is affected if one or more nodes dropped.
 * The CRUD operations speed if we dump one by one the events or if we dump them in batch mode in our DB.
 * If a node does not have such a good performance (as HW) then that affected the rest of our Pipeline.